-These notes are a collection of notes and annotations directly from A Pattern Language (by C. Alexander, S. Ishikawa, M. Silverstein et al.), a book setting up a design pattern and language for urban design and development.
+#a-pattern-language is a collection of notes and annotations about A Pattern Language (by C. Alexander, S. Ishikawa, M. Silverstein et al.), a manual published in 1977 setting up a design language for urban planning and development.

 Graph View